Online & In-Person Support Groups

 Bereavement Support Groups

 Sometimes it's helpful to share thoughts and feelings about our experiences with others; being connected with other people who have had similar experiences can be comforting.
 Support groups are also a place where difficult issues can be dealt with in an environment of caring and understanding.
 We offer free bi-monthly bereavement support groups that are facilitated by professionally trained grief and bereavement experts.
-Currently groups meet in Chatham on Wednesday evenings and Friday mornings.
+Currently groups meet remotely via Zoom every other Wednesday evening as well as a hybrid Zoom/in-person option every other Friday late morning.

 You will receive ten issues of Living Through Mourning, our bereavement support newsletter which contains informative articles written by our experts, as well as helpful tips for mourning in good health.